intmus/inttheory19-20/_18-chromatic-chords/a2-2t-neapolitan.md

 ---

 # Class discussion

+New chord! bII!
+The Neapolitan chord (not to be confused with the tri-colored and tri-flavored ice cream).

+In major, the bII had two chromatic pitches.
+In minor, the bII has only one chormatic pitch (thanks le).

+You can treat the bII chord as a iv chord with a different fifth.
+In this way, you double the third of the bII chord as you would the root of the iv chord.

 ## Neapolitan 6 chord
 A neapolitan 6 chord is a flat major II in first inversion.
 In C, spelled Db, F, Ab, but with F in the bass.